GIScience/gis-training-resource-center/content/Module_4/en_qgis_styling_vector_data.md

 name: en_30.30.2_symbology_variable_ranges
 width: 550px
 ---
-With variable ranges, select __Graduated__ symbology and choose the attribute with continuous values
+With variable ranges, select __Graduated__ symbology and choose the attribute with continuous values.
 :::

 6. Click on `Classify` to __list all values divided in classes__.